rhammell/underwater-sound-beacon/README.md

 # underwater-sound-beacon
-This repository contains the code and 3D models required to build an underwater sound beacon for visually impaired swimmers.
+This repository contains the code, audio files, and 3D models required to build an underwater sound beacon for visually impaired swimmers.
 Read the full project description and build tutorial on [Hackster.io](https://www.hackster.io/rhammell/underwater-sound-beacons-for-visually-impaired-swimmers-b1aa85)